btrettel/plint/plint-todo.md

     - `\b(equation|formula)\b`
     - `=`
 - Check alderucci_using_2020 for more ideas.
 - From my notes: "Can't claim a hole alone.
 Need to claim a wall, etc., and then claim the hole in that."
-Other terms to consider: gap, opening, aperture
+Terms to consider: hole(s), gap(s), opening(s), aperture(s), space, spacing
 - Give warnings for "consisting of" and "consisting essentially of".
 - Make an actual version number.
 - 101 rejections: Claiming a human: